 However, the plus side is that it saves a huge amount of time in the airport as you fly from a private terminal and usually turn up a short time before the flight.
 The main company in the UK is XO (formally JetSmarter).

+They offer various memberships, even for those that fly less than 15 hours a year.
+Flexibility is the selling point of their memberships with the ability to book a single seat or a whole jet.
 Unless you do a lot of flying you probably won’t want the membership option.
-However, the basic option is designed for occasional flyers who typically fly less than 25 hours each year.
+However, the basic option is designed for occasional flyers who typically fly less than 15 hours each year.

 The next option is to pay as you go.
 For this, the pricy option is that you can charter an aircraft and then XO will try to sell any empty seats for you.